luarpy/polybar_autohide/README.md

 I am planing to add a PID variable so the script only applies to a specific polybar proccess.

+**IT HIDES POLYBAR SHOW IN FULL SCREEN SHOULD HIDE THE SYSTEM TRAY ICONS**.
+See [issue](https://github.com/polybar/polybar/issues/425)

 ## Installation

 Clone this repository